getHarsh/SimpliLearn/README.md

 # SimpliLearn Course Materials

-This repository contains materials and assignments for the SimpliLearn program, including datasets, notebooks, and project submissions.
+## Disclaimer and License

+I'm sharing this repository for **educational purposes only**.
+These materials were used to help a friend complete the SimpliLearn program assignments and are provided as-is under the MIT License.

+**Important**: All course content, problem statements, datasets, and instructional materials are the intellectual property of SimpliLearn.
+I do not claim ownership of these materials, and they are included here solely for educational reference.

+I assume no liability for any use of this code or materials.
+If you choose to use any part of this repository, you do so at your own risk and responsibility.

+## About This Repository

+This is my personal collection of assignments and project materials from the SimpliLearn program.
+I've organized everything by course and implemented solutions for various data science, ML, and GenAI challenges.

 ## Repository Structure

-The repository is organized by courses:
+I've organized the repository by courses:

 - **Course Mandatory.2 - Course Mandatory.9**: Each directory contains course-specific content

 ### Standard Directory Structure

 Each course typically contains:
-- **Assignments**: Contains problem statements and submission folders
+- **Assignments**: Problem statements and my submission folders
 - **Datasets**: Data files used in exercises and assignments
 - **Demos**: Example implementations and demonstrations
 - **Ebooks**: Reference materials